HongzongLI-CS/HongzongLI-CS.github.io/_pages/academic_service.md

 - *The 13th International Conference on Information Science and Technology (ICIST)*, 2023.

-### Reviewer of the following eight journals and five conferences:
+### Reviewer of the following nine journals and five conferences:

 - *IEEE Transactions on Pattern Analysis and Machine Intelligence*
+- *IEEE Transactions on Neural Networks and Learning Systems*
 - *IEEE Transactions on Consumer Electronics*
 - *IEEE Transactions on Computational Social Systems*
 - *Neural Networks*